tmathis720/Hydra/src/time_stepping/docs/gp.md

    - Compare results with analytical or benchmark problems.
    - Verify convergence and stability of time-stepping methods.

-Start by generating the complete code for Step 1 above.
+Evaluate the source code provided above, and complete the implementation of all functions, pointers, tests, etc. in the stubs provided.
+Provide basic documentation and comments for generated code.